devutkarsh/blog.github.io/content/post/API Gateway vs Edge Proxy service vs API Microgateway.md

 ```yaml
 kubectl apply -f ingress.yaml
 ```
+Remember to update the A Record in your DNS provider settings to redirect traffic to the Load Balancer IP.

 ## Eureka
 By following these steps, you've successfully set up Nginx as a load balancer on Kubernetes using YAML manifests.
 This approach provides a straightforward method to manage your configuration, ensuring a clear and maintainable deployment process.